The search results confirm the information from the original text and provide additional context:

-Built in 1200 by Count Arnold von Altena, the 240-metre-long castle is now Hattingen's oldest and most important archaeological evidence of the High Middle Ages and one of the largest castle ruins in Germany.
-It was almost completely destroyed in 1225 after the lord of the castle, Count Friedrich von Isenberg, murdered the Archbishop of Cologne.
+Original draft: "Built in 1200 by Count Arnold von Altena, the Isenburg ruins today dominate the landscape of Hattingen as a 240-metre structure.
+It is considered an important archaeological testimony to the High Middle Ages.
+It was almost completely destroyed in 1225 after the lord of the castle, Count Friedrich von Isenberg, killed the Archbishop of Cologne.
+From this historic site, you can enjoy sweeping views over the region."

 Business hours